 The Honors Program offers opportunities for intellectual challenge to students in every discipline.
-For the student who excels academically, plans to transfer to a selective college or university and is interested in gaining critical skills for the workplace, the Honors Program provides challenging courses with a strong emphasis on reading, writing and critical thinking across disciplines.
+For the student who excels academically, plans to transfer to a selective college or university, or is interested in gaining critical skills for the workplace, the Honors Program provides challenging courses with a strong emphasis on reading, writing, and critical thinking across disciplines.

 The Honors Program is one of the best ways to maximize HCC's transfer opportunities.
 Honors courses provide students with an excellent academic experience that prepares them for transfer to selective colleges and universities in the Pioneer Valley and beyond.